the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Project team Size
-Some Explanation of the team sizes:
+Some explanation of the team sizes:

 - individual: A single person working on their research software
 - Small team(~4 persons) This is a small team, that has decided to work together on something